Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 • Washington rainfall is becoming more intense due to atmospheric rivers and climate change, demanding larger and more efficient gutter systems.

-• Gutter sizing is an engineering calculation based on roof area, pitch, and rainfall intensity, not just aesthetics.
+• Gutter sizing is an engineering calculation based on the roof area, pitch, and rainfall intensity, rather than solely on aesthetics.

-• Oversized gutters (6-inch or larger) paired with 3×4 or bigger downspouts reduce overflow risk, especially on steep or complex roofs.
+• Oversized gutters (6 inches or larger) paired with 3-inch or larger downspouts reduce overflow risk, especially on steep or complex roofs.

-• Seamless gutters outperform sectional systems by eliminating weak points where leaks typically start, extending system lifespan in Washington’s wet climate.
+• Seamless gutters outperform sectional systems by eliminating weak points where leaks typically occur, thereby extending the system’s lifespan in Washington’s wet climate.

 • Undersized gutters cause hidden damage — from foundation erosion and fascia rot to mold growth and musty indoor air.